Fragtality/PilotsDeck/README.md

 The Plugin supports 3 different Types of Scripts.
 Depending of the Script Type the available Lua Globals from the Plugin are different and the Conditions when the Script is loaded/unloaded changes:
 - **Standard** Scripts are only loaded when an Action uses a Function of the Script as Command or Variable.
 The Script is only active when the Plugin runs a Function as part of a Command or to read the current Value on the Refresh Cycle.
 - **Global** Scripts (placed in the Sub-Folder `\global`) are started when the Sim Session becomes ready (and are stopped when the Session ends).
 They run constantly on an individual Interval (or on specific Simulator Events).
 The starting Conditions can be specified to only start a Script for a specific Aircraft and/or Simulator.
 - **Image** Scripts (placed in the Sub-Folder `\image`) are only loaded when an Action uses that Script for Image Mapping (as an Alternative to hand-typed & text-based Maps).
 The Plugin will run a predefined Function when it need to fetch an Image (on every Refresh Cycle, when the Action has Changes).
-They can not be used as a Command or Variable (but of course can also read any Variable the Plugin supports)
+They can't be used as a Command or Variable (but of course can also read any Variable the Plugin supports)

 <br/>

 Some rough Guidelines:
 - For most Commands and Variables you want to create a Standard Script.
-- When used for Commands: it is no Problem to use Sleep or create a "long running" Task (i.e. Setting up your Plane and modifiying multiple Cockpit Switch in one Function).
+- When used for Commands: it is no Problem to use Sleep or create a "long running" Task (i.e. Setting up your Plane and modifying multiple Cockpit Switch in one Function).
 The execution won't block anything.
 - When used for Variables: keep it short & fast!
 The Functions will run on every Process Cycle to get the current Value.
 - If you need to check any State (and eventually act upon it) in the Background, you might want to create a Global Script instead.
 - Like standard Scripts, global Scripts can also be used as a Command or Variable!
 But be aware: if a standard and global Script have the same File Name, the Plugin will always prefer the standard Script!